winw1010/tataru-assistant/README.md

 # What is Tataru Assistant?

-**Tataru Assistant** is a real-time subtitle translation program for the global version of FFXIV.
+**Tataru Assistant** is a realtime game text translator for FFXIV.
 Its main features include:

 - AI translation for dialogue and cutscene subtitles.
 - Supports AI multi-turn conversations for more accurate translation results.